Traumatic Brain Injury: Types, Treatments and Recovery

 Some patients may receive therapy and rehabilitation services either at home or through outpatient treatment.
 In more severe situations, patients may require continued care through a rehabilitation hospital or a skilled nursing center where their care is under the oversight of doctors and nurses specially trained for these types of injuries.

 The average length of stay in a rehabilitation hospital for TBI patients is 17 days with over 970 minutes of therapy being provided per week to help the patient begin to recover.
-After a patient is discharged from the hospital, they may then go to a skilled nursing facility if more intensive therapy and care is needed, or home, but treatment will still continue through outpatient programs.

 How long does it take for the brain to heal?